lxrobotics/document_templates/README.md

 Avoid inclusion of complex graphics in EPS format, because it tends to be rendered poorly by `pdflatex`.
 Prefer PDF instead.

+### Wolfram Mathematica

 When exporting graphics from Wolfram Mathematica, avoid PDF, and export to EPS instead.
-Afterwards convert EPS into PDF using Inkscape or other vector graphics software.
+Afterwards convert EPS into PDF using Inkscape or some other vector graphics software.
 Yes it's complicated, I wish software had less bugs...
+Overall the exporting forkflow should look like this:

+1. Export the graphics from Mathematica to EPS.
+2. Open the exported EPS with Inkscape, edit as necessary (e.g. add annotations), and save it as Inkscape SVG with extension `.inkscape.svg`.
+3. **Delete the EPS file obtained in the step 1**.
+There is no need to keep temporary files.
+The Inkscape file, however, should be kept under version control in order to make editing easier later.
+4. Export the file from Inkscape into PDF and include it into the LaTeX file.